ckswilliams/modOpenREM/docs/celery-windows.rst

 Lines 3 to 5 set variables with the locations of your OpenREM installation and Celery log and pid file locations.
-Make sure you change these to match your own OpenREM installation.
+Make sure these are changed to match your own OpenREM installation.
 Lines 9 and 10 navigate to the OpenREM drive and folder.
+Ensure that the drive (``D:`` on line 9 in the above example) matches the drive that contains your OpenREM installation.
 Line 13 attempts to gracefully shutdown celery.
-In case the graceful shutdown didn't work, line 29 kills the celery.exe process with a pid matching the pid contained in the ``default.pid`` file (we don't want to kill all celery processes as this would also kill the Celery process that is running Flower).
-Line 32 deletes the ``default.pid`` process ID file - Celery won't restart if this pid file exists.
+If the graceful shutdown doesn't work line 29 kills the celery.exe process that has a pid matching that contained in the ``default.pid`` file (we don't want to kill all Celery processes as this would also kill the Celery process that is running Flower).
+Line 32 deletes the ``default.pid`` process ID file: Celery won't restart if this pid file exists.
 Finally, line 36 runs a new instance of Celery.

-An example batch file is shown below for Flower:
+An example batch file is shown below for running Flower:

 .. sourcecode:: bat
    :linenos: